-The Atlantic Coast Conference and the Center for Research in Intercollegiate Athletics at UNC-Chapel Hill are pleased to extend a request for proposals for the fourth annual ACC Innovation Initiative Research Grant Program.
+The Atlantic Coast Conference and the Center for Research in Intercollegiate Athletics at UNC-Chapel Hill are pleased to extend a request for proposals for the fifth annual ACC Innovation Initiative Research Grant Program.
 The purpose of this competitive program is to assist conference athletics administrators with data-driven decision-making.
 To accomplish this, several grants will be awarded to financially support faculty members and students from ACC member institutions who conduct research related to issues deemed critical by conference athletics administrators.
 Priority will be given to research related to the following topical areas:

-- 1. Student-athlete welfare, including studies and analysis specifically addressing issues such as:
+- 1. Student-athlete welfare:

 - a.
 Mental health

 - b.
 Time management and scheduling

 - c.
 Psychological well-being

 - d.
 Physical health/nutrition/athletic performance

-- 2. Revenue generation and finance/budgeting-related topics including studies and analysis specifically examining issues such as:
+- 2. Revenue generation and finance/budgeting:

 - a.
 Donor relations and donor activity

 - b.
 Ticket sales

 - c.
 Reducing expenditures

 - d.
 The "Arms Race" (facility and equipment spending)

-- 3. Organizational behavior and managerial issues within athletics departments, including studies and analysis specifically related to issues such as:
+- 3. Organizational behavior and managerial issues within athletics departments:

 - a.
 Work-life balance among athletics administrators

 - b.
 Salaries and benefits

 - c.
 Work culture and environment

-- 4. Name, Image, and Likeness (NIL)
+- 4. Name, Image, and Likeness (NIL):

 - a.
 NIL legislation

 - b.
 Agents, marketing managers, and boosters in a NIL landscape

 - c.
 NIL Collectives

-- 5. Current issues specifically examining the impact of, and administrative responses to, the following issues:
+- 5. Current issues specifically examining:

 - a.
 Governance structure of the NCAA / FBS Football

 - b.
 Diversity/systemic racism/implicit bias

 - c.
 The professionalization of college athletes and college sports

 - d.
 Sports wagering

 - e.
 Transfer student-athletes / transfer portal

 - f.
 Scholarship levels and amounts